Katzen85/project-tic-cat-toe/readme.md

   One player - Human player is able to place consecutive x's before the computer has played their turn.

+  Page load - The "introBot" plays effectively, however in the case of a draw or win the board clears prior to the final piece being seen on the board.

 # H2 4.
 CHALLENGES: